yeasin90/vehicle-tracking-system/README.md

 # Vehicle Tracking System
 Download and unzip the folder.
-Go to **vehicle-tracking-system\src** folder and open the solution file.
+Go to **src** folder and open **VTS.sln** the solution file with Visual Studio.
 Clean and rebuild the solution.

 ## Overview:
 There are two back end projects under this solution: